adrianbartnik/whoww.github.io/content/blog/2018-06-04-annotation-processing.md

 ```

 As mentioned previously, all newly generated files, in this case our `MissingFeatureManager`, will also be subject to annotation processing.
-However, in the second pass, only all newly created files will be considered.
+However, in the next pass, only all newly created files will be considered.
 Although, we do not except to see any newly class files with a `MissingFeature` annotation, we have to guard against overwriting the file again since we currently use a static file name.
 This can be done by using a simple `boolean` toggle.

 ### Client

-Lastly, our client needs to depend on both projects and to see some output annotate some classes with out annotations.
+Lastly, our client needs to depend on both projects and to see some output annotate some classes with our annotations.
-In order to enable annotation processing in java with Gradle, we use the [`gradle-apt-plugin`](https://github.com/tbroyer/gradle-apt-plugin).
+In order to enable annotation processing in Java with Gradle, we use the [`gradle-apt-plugin`](https://github.com/tbroyer/gradle-apt-plugin).
-The example below is for using IntelliJ idea, to use it in eclipse, simple replace `id "net.ltgt.apt-idea" version "0.15"` by `id "net.ltgt.apt-eclipse" version "0.15"`.
+The example below is for using the IntelliJ IDE, to use it in Eclipse, simple replace `id "net.ltgt.apt-idea" version "0.15"` by `id "net.ltgt.apt-eclipse" version "0.15"`.

 ```java
 plugins {